TaufiqulK/cse231-force_calculator/README.md

-# cse231-force_calculator
-Net Force Calculator program that allows users to add, remove, and compute resultant forces with vector components
+Python-based command-line Net Force Calculator program that utilizes physics and allows users to add, remove, and compute resultant forces with 2D vector components